apache/incubator-devlake-website/docs/UserManuals/DORA.md

   ```
   You can find more about webhook's payload schema in this [doc](https://devlake.apache.org/docs/Plugins/webhook/#deployments).

 11. Run the modified CircleCI pipeline.
-Check if the request has been successfully sent.
+Check to verify that the request has been successfully sent.
 ![](https://i.imgur.com/IyneAMn.png)

 12. You will find the corresponding `deployments` in table.cicd_tasks in DevLake's database.